-- a.
-"Information resources" are all computer and communication devices and other technologies, which access, store or transmit University or student information. - b.
-"Information" includes both University and student information. - c.
+- I. "Information resources" are all computer and communication devices and other technologies, which access, store or transmit University or student information. - II.
+"Information" includes both University and student information. - III.
 "Personally owned resources" is information resources that are under the control of University employees or agents and are not wholly owned by the University.

-2. Policies
+B. Policies

-a.
-General Policy
+I. General Policy

 Users of information resources must protect (i) their online identity from use by another individual, (ii) the integrity of information resources, and (iii) the privacy of electronic information.
-In addition, users must refrain from seeking to gain unauthorized access, honor all copyrights and licenses and respect the rights of other users of information resources.
+In addition, users must refrain from seeking to gain unauthorized access, honor all copyrights and licenses, and respect the rights of other users of information resources

-b.
+II.
 Access